Pakaluk/Pakaluk/README.md

 My name is Nicholas Pakaluk
-I am a Computer Science and Mathematics double major at the Catholic University of America in Washington, DC
+I am a sophomore Computer Science and Mathematics double major at the Catholic University of America in Washington, DC

 You can reach me at nickpakaluk@gmail.com or 202-790-9978